The Thorn Birds (miniseries): Home media

 The Thorn Birds was released on VHS in 1991 in the US and Canada; it was re-released on DVD in the US and Canada on February 3, 2004.
 Both editions were given a "Not Rated" certification.
 It is rated PG in New Zealand for violence, sexual references, coarse language and nudity.

 Sequel

-A followup titled The Thorn Birds: The Missing Years was broadcast by CBS in 1996.
+A follow-up titled The Thorn Birds: The Missing Years was broadcast by CBS in 1996.
 It tells the story of the 19 years unaccounted for in the original miniseries.